patricklafrance/esm-treeshaking/README.md

 Both function are exported from an `index.ts` file.

-After compilation, the files are transpiled to JavaScript and their types declaration are available in collocated `.d.ts` files.
+The files are transpiled to JavaScript and their types declaration are available in collocated `.d.ts` files.

 #### package-5 project